kikeex/run-run/README.md

 > This is a full stack React & Nodejs project.

 ## Quick Start
-> You need first set up the .env file, check the .env.example
+> You first need to set up the .env file, check the .env.example

 ```bash
 # Install dependencies